itzrossyo/Birmingham-egg-milestone-project/README.md

 ### Testing User Stories

 - First Time Visitors
+  Test: Check if the homepage provides clear information about Birmingham Egg's main features.

-  - I want to find out what is Birmingham Egg and how to contact them.
+- Test: Verify if the navigation menu allows easy access to the products page, providing information about what Birmingham Egg sells and how to visit.

+- Test: Ensure that the website's navigation is intuitive and user-friendly.

+- Test: Locate the team members' profiles on the website.

 ### Lighthouse